-When editing a member role, you can set the sequence of contact methods in the escalation rule as well as a time interval between each contact types.
+When editing a member role, you can set the sequence of contact methods in the escalation rule as well as a time interval between each contact type.

 In the example below, the alert will notify the primary by email first.
 It will continue to send emails 5 more times every 2 minutes.
-If there is still no answer, it will escalate to notify via phone call to the user's personal phone.
+If there is still no answer, it will escalate to notify via phone call.

 To preview the escalation process with an actual group, simply click on the "Preview" button:

-Add Workflows to the Escalation Rule.
-These workflows will trigger to check if the conditions are satisfied when this escalation rule is launched.
+A Workflow will trigger an auxiliary action if certain conditions are satisfied when this escalation policy is launched.

-An Outbound Integration allows you trigger actions in third party systems such as Salesforce, Statuspage, ServiceNow, or JIRA.
+An Outbound Integration allows you to trigger actions in third-party systems such as Salesforce, Statuspage, ServiceNow, or JIRA.
 These actions are not conditional like workflows and will always be executed when the escalation rule is launched.

-Outbound Actions, like outbound integrations, allow you to trigger actions in third party systems.
-These actions will all be available to execute on demand with the push of a button via web app or mobile app.
+Outbound Actions, like outbound integrations, allow you to trigger actions in third-party systems.
+These actions are not automated but will be available to execute on demand with the push of a button via a web app or mobile app.

 Escalation Policy for Reply

-Select the service level agreement in hours for any alert using this escalation rule.
-SLAs set at the escalation rule can be used for building SLA based alerting, as well as reporting.
+Select the service level agreement in hours for any alert using this escalation policy.
+SLAs set at the escalation policy can be used to execute time-based workflows and can be used for reporting purposes in the AlertOps Dashboard as well as the Analytics page.